 Cat grooming is one of important duties that you must do in a timely manner, even though cats don’t ask for it, they simply need it.
 You just got to master up some proper cat grooming techniques to keep a smooth session all the way either you do it on your own or even opting for a short haired cat grooming service.

 Grooming your cat is tantamount to giving her the healthy, long life she deserves.
 Doing so will eventually keep you aware of your cat’s physical condition, by then you get time to check for hidden lumps on her body and small infections or even parasite infestation.
 It can also help your cat prevent digestive problems caused by loose hairballs.
 And lastly, aside from all these health benefits, it helps your cat stay in good shape and keep her fabulously looking good which can be loved by anyone even more.

 At Mission Cats, we also make it part of our compassionate program to give cats the best care and attention everyday for cat parents like you.
 We offer cat grooming services that are done with gentleness and passion by cat-loving staff.
 Aside from that, there are lots of surprising things we offer to just simply make you and your kitty happy.
-We are best at pet sitting and pet walking, and we also have cat playroom accommodations to stimulate fun among your adventure-loving pets.
+We are best at pet sitting and pet walking, and we also stimulate fun among your adventure-loving pets.
 We love helping you give the best care for your kitty and offer her a well-deserved fun reward.